SRI-CSL/lingoboost/README.md

 | session_start_delay | 1800	| Time, in seconds, that should elapse after beginning a sleep session before stimulation starts |
 | pause_delay | 300	| Time, in seconds, that should elapse after resuming a sleep session after a pause |
 | all_words | True	| Boolean; If True, Duolingo users will have all the words they have ever trained sent during the Sleep session (recent\*3 + old) |

+## Uploading Word Lists
+Format: comma-delimited with word wav file, matched wav file (semantic), and word.
+No header!
+If no "matched" sound is needed, it can be ignored.
+See the following example;
+ld1.wav,,lucid1
+ld2.wav,,lucid2
+ld3.wav,,lucid3
+ld4.wav,,lucid4

 # Development